-Keep the professional context of work in mind and avoid any overly personal questions.
-People should never feel pressured to answer if they’re not comfortable doing so.
-These questions may not need to be asked on a daily or regular basis but are important to bring up so you can help team members who feel overwhelmed or burnt out.
+These don’t have to be regular morning meeting questions or asked on a daily or regular basis but are important to bring up to spot team members who feel overwhelmed or burnt out.

 - How would you describe your current mindset?